Caring for your conventional braces

 What are braces made up of?

-Braces consist of two main parts: a series of brackets (either metal or clear) attached to the surface of each tooth, and an arch wire running through slots in the brackets which slowly moves the teeth when tensioned.
+Conventional braces consist of two main parts: a series of brackets (either metal or clear) attached to the surface of each tooth, and an arch wire running through slots in the brackets which slowly moves the teeth when tensioned.

 How should I care for my teeth while wearing braces?

-Excellent oral hygiene is crucial for anyone wearing braces.
+Excellent oral hygiene is crucial for anyone wearing conventional braces.
 You should take particular care to ensure the areas around your braces and along your gum line are kept free from plaque.

 We recommend you use your new orthodontic toothbrush, along with Superfloss and Pixsters, after snacks and meals.
 Superfloss has a stiffened end that can be threaded between your teeth and the arch wire.
 You then use the spongy section to floss large spaces and the smith end for the smaller ones.